-Limited lifetime warranty just for being a Costa customer
+Limited lifetime warranty

 - BrandCosta Del Mar

-- Weight1 pounds
+- Weight1 Pound

-Pelagic Men’s Fish Hook Polarized Fishing Sunglasses
+5Pelagic Men’s Fish Hook Polarized Sunglasses

 The frames are just as important as the lenses.
-Too rough, and they’ll wrap your lenses.
-Too flimsy, and you’ll have lenses with no frame.
-Pelagic made these polycarbonate frames super flexible to account for drops, bending in your pocket and more.
+Too rough, and they’ll wrap your lenses; too flimsy, and you’ll have lenses with no frame.
+Pelagic made these polycarbonate frames super flexible to account for drops, bending in your pocket, and more.
 While the style is a bit funky, the blue lenses give you enough protection that you could stare at the sun, and not feel a thing.

-Blue tinted lenses
+Blue tinted glass lenses

 Additional anti-reflective coating

-Costa Del Mar Blackfin Fishing Sunglasses
+6Costa Del Mar Blackfin Sunglasses

-Includes a limited lifetime warranty just for being a Costa customer
+Includes a limited lifetime warranty

 - BrandCosta Del Mar

-- Weight7.8 ounces
+- Weight7.8 Ounces

-Oakley Crankshaft Rectangular Fishing Sunglasses
+7Oakley Crankshaft Rectangular Sunglasses

 Flexible plastic frames

-Completely polarized lenses
+Completely polarized sunglass lenses

-Coated plastic lenses
+Coated polycarbonate lenses

-- Weight4 ounces
+- Weight4 Ounces

-REKS Unbreakable Sling-Blade Fishing Sunglasses
+8REKS Unbreakable Sling-Blade Sunglasses

 I know what you’re thinking: are these unbreakable?
-Nothing is, but you’ll really have to give it your all if you want to try and damage the Sling-Blade fishing sunglasses.
-The unique BPA-free composite frames mimic the elasticity of a composite sporting bow, and house two ultra-durable lenses.
-These come with an anti-reflective coating, anti-scratch coating, and some of the best power against UV rays that you could ever ask for: UV-400 protection.
+Nothing is, but you’ll really have to give it your all if you want to try and damage Reks’ Sling-Blade fishing sunglasses.
+The unique BPA-free composite frames mimic the elasticity of a composite sporting bow and house two ultra-durable lenses.
+These come with an anti-reflective coating, anti-scratch coating, and some of the best power against UV rays that you could ask for: UV-400 protection.
 Nothing is getting through; it’s like having armor on your eyes.